What is Preventive Maintenance (PM)?

 “An effective preventive maintenance program will reduce the amount of unplanned work to less than 80% of the total man-power expanded for all equipment maintenance activities.”

 More specifically, this refers to emergency man-hours.
-An effective preventive maintenance should see a significant drop (almost negligible) in emergency hours put and therefore an increase in overall productivity.
+An effective Preventive Maintenance Schedule should see a significant drop (almost negligible) in emergency hours put and therefore an increase in overall productivity.

 - Equipment downtime